-For more detailed information, please visit the About page.
+For more detailed information on the Madison Early Music Festival (MEMF) please visit the About page.
+For more information on workshop registration fees and scholarship and internship opportunities, please visit our Registration page.
 For further questions, please contact firstname.lastname@example.org.

 - Location – MEMF takes place at the UW–Madison Mead Witter School of Music, with performances in Mills Concert Hall in the Mosse Humanities Building at 455 N. Park Street.